 - Peregrine Point Disc Golf Course:

-More information may be found on the ORAI website
+More information may be found on the PDGA website:

-OPEN TUESDAY -SUNDAY(unless it is a holiday Monday, in which case it will be closed on the following Tuesday)
+OPEN TUESDAY -SUNDAY(unless Monday is a holiday , in which case it will be closed on the following Tuesday)

 - Upward Bound Work Day